Download

 The AMC 10 and AMC 12 are harder, with 30 problems and a 75-minute time limit.
 Average scores on the AMC 10 in 2025 dropped to around 57 out of 150, down from the low-to-mid 60s in previous years, indicating that competition is intensifying even at the entry level.

-To qualify for the AIME the next stage you need to score in roughly the top 2.5% of AMC 10 participants or the top 5% of AMC 12 participants.
+To qualify for the AIME, the next stage, you need to score in roughly the top 2.5% of AMC 10 participants or the top 5% of AMC 12 participants.

 In practice, that means hitting around 94.5 to 105 points on the AMC 10, depending on the year.
 In 2024-2025, the AMC 10B cutoff sat at 105 points.
 These are not easy numbers.